Maltann/Tinder-Bot/README.md

 Thank you to download this bot !

 -Request-
-Chromedriver : https://chromedriver.chromium.org/downloads (it has to be the same version of your google chrome ! go to settings for see the version)
+-Chromedriver : https://chromedriver.chromium.org/downloads (it has to be the same version of your google chrome ! go to settings for see the version)
-Python : https://www.python.org/ (for execute the script) Pycharm : https://www.jetbrains.com/pycharm/ (for launch the script and install) In Pycharm, write thoes commands in the terminal : "pip install selenium", "pip install pyautogui"
+-Python : https://www.python.org/ (for execute the script) -Pycharm : https://www.jetbrains.com/pycharm/ (for launch the script and install) -In Pycharm, write thoes commands in the terminal : "pip install selenium", "pip install pyautogui"

 -How to use-
 1. Put all the files of the .rar folder in the same folder